dougeby/IntuneDocs/InTuneDocs/EndUser/company-portal-frequently-asked-questions.md

 For you to be able to see a device, it must first be added to the Company Portal.
 Go to the Company Portal as directed by your administrator and follow the steps for your device.
 You also won’t see devices that are owned and managed by your company.

 ## If you have questions, contact your IT administrator
-If you need help, contact your IT administrator.
+If you need help, contact your IT admin.
 For contact information, check the [Company Portal website](http://portal.manage.microsoft.com).